stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Finally the build method constructs the dependency record and adds it to the list for the sub-pass:
+The build method constructs the dependency record and adds it to the list for the sub-pass:

 ```java
 public Builder build() {